hwdsl2/setup-ipsec-vpn/docs/uninstall.md

 ## Manually uninstall the VPN

-Alternatively, you may manually uninstall the VPN by following these steps.
+Alternatively, you may manually uninstall IPsec VPN by following these steps.
 Commands must be run as `root`, or with `sudo`.

 **Warning:** These steps will remove IPsec VPN from your server.
 All VPN configuration will be **permanently deleted**, and Libreswan and xl2tpd will be removed.
 This **cannot be undone**!